Operational and Customer Service Updates for Asia & Oceania

 - Cambodia – building management applied restriction by not allowing visitor’s access.
 HL have to release documents to customers on every Thursday morning at the ground floor outside the office building.
 Staff or visitors have to show their staff ID card and vaccination card before they are allowed to enter the office building

-- If you are not already doing so, we highly recommend that you use our e-tools (Web-Booking and EASI) for submitting bookings and Shipper Instructions.
+- We recommend that you use our e-tools (Web-Booking and EASI) for submitting bookings and Shipper Instructions.

 - For vessel/container/booking status and sailing schedules, please visit the Online Business section on our website.

-- We highly recommend that you check out the Hapag-Lloyd Navigator tool for an overall glance of your current shipments with us.
+- Check out the Hapag-Lloyd Navigator tool for an overall glance of your current shipments.

-- For Dangerous Good Cargo terminal gate acceptance, we strongly recommend customers to send us electronic copies of their Export Hazardous Declarations to be uploaded in your DG bookings.
+- For Dangerous Good Cargo terminal gate acceptance, remember to send us electronic copies of their Export Hazardous Declarations to be uploaded in your DG bookings.